 Within the sport of softball there are four bases (first base, second base, third base, and home plate) and runners must step on each base as they advance from one to another.
 The bases also must be advanced in numerical order and cannot be skipped around.
 Only when the runner is deemed safe by the home plate official is the team awarded a run.
 Multiple runs can be scored on the same play as long as all runners touch each base.
 Runners are also able to advance multiple bases on a single hit.
 When a player is standing on a base, they are considered safe and cannot be ruled out unless they leave the base.

 2. 3 outs per team per inning

 Each team is allowed three outs while at bat each inning.
-An inning is made up of two halfs, the top half of the inning is when the away team bats, and the bottom half of inning is when the home team bats.
+An inning is made up of two halfs, the top half of the inning is when the away team bats, and the bottom half of the inning is when the home team bats.
 An out is when the opposing team catches a flyball, strikes out a batter, or throws out a runner.
 Each team wants to limit the amount of outs they get while batting, and get three outs as fast as possible while in the field.

 3. 3 strikes and you're out

 Each at bat, a batter is allowed three strikes before they are called out.
 This is what is known as a strikeout, which is not the desired outcome for a batter.
 The umpire behind home plate judges whether a pitch is a strike or a ball.
-To be determined a strike, a pitch must fall within the strike zone, an imaginary area over home plate in between the batter's knees and bottom part of the shoulders.
+To be determined as a strike, a pitch must fall within the strike zone, an imaginary area over home plate in between the batter's knees and bottom part of the shoulders.
 If the batter swings at any pitch thrown and does not make contact with the ball, that is automatically a strike as well.
 Players can strike out swinging (miss the ball, swing) and strike out looking (umpire calls strike, don't swing).